bbauska/W3Cx-5of5/README.md

 Look at the code of this "draw()" method: "player.draw()" context.

-Like this we\'ve got a more compact object that contains its characteristics and the methods that correspond to its behaviors to what it can do and, of course, the methods will modify the properties for changing the position of the object on the screen.
+Like this we&apos;ve got a more compact object that contains its characteristics and the methods that correspond to its behaviors to what it can do and, of course, the methods will modify the properties for changing the position of the object on the screen.

-\<end video transcript\>
+&lt;end video transcript&gt;

 <h4>Source code of examples shown in the above video</h4>